Tax-free income in India: Explore 10 such sources to earn

 10. Income from Awards or Scholarships

-When the government, be it state or central, awards a monetary payment to you, you do not need to pay tax on it as per Section 10 (17A).
-This includes awards like the Bharat Ratna.
-Similarly, if you are awarded a scholarship for education from the government or even through non-government institutes, it is tax-free.
+• As per Section 10 (17A), when the government, be it state or central, awards a monetary payment to you, you do not need to pay tax on it

-Now that you know what is tax-free income, and its various sources in India, make the best use of this information.
-If you fall short of funds, whether, during tax season or any other time, you can apply for Personal Loan from Fibe.
+Armed with this information on what is tax-free income and its various sources in India, make the best use of your finances.
+If you fall short of funds, whether during tax season or any other time, you can apply for an Instant Personal Loan from Fibe.
 Get up to ₹5 lakhs with a simple online application in just 2 minutes.
-To get started, download our Personal Loan App or by login to our website.
+To get started, download our Personal Loan App or log in to our website.

 FAQs on Tax-Free Sources of Income